 Figure 12.
-Shielding (cover removed) of the detector system.
+Shielding of the sample chamber.

 Whenever the two detectors fire at the same time, a Compton event has just happened, meaning energy loss.
 If those events are rejected, the spectrum will be much cleaner.
 Compton suppression can efficiently reduce the Compton plateau, thus smaller characteristic peaks can be detected all over the spectrum, as can be seen in the next figure.